samboy/ChessVariantResearch/Congo/ES-1.md

 print out a board to play on, using either smaller pieces, by using a large sheet printer readily available at office printing stores, or even using a custom printed vinyl board.

+## Game play

+Elephante Savanna is very tactical; the pieces very quickly engage with each other and games start off with pawn battles on the wings of the board.
+There are many traps in the opening.

+Since Elephante Savanna has a strong “no repetition” rule, draws are impossible and each game will have a winner.

 ## Depth of Elephante Savanna